Daniel-Ricardo-Simao-Projects/CMU-pharmacist/README.md

 ### Install Flutter

 To run the flutter app, you need to have flutter installed.
 You can follow the instructions on the [official website](https://flutter.dev/docs/get-started/install).

+### Firebase Configuration

+Before running the app, you need to configure Firebase.
+You can follow the instructions down below or follow the instructions on the [official website](https://firebase.google.com/docs/flutter/setup).

+1. Run the following command to install the Firebase CLI:

+    ```bash
+    npm install -g firebase-tools
+    ```

+2. Run the following command to login to Firebase:

+    ```bash
+    firebase login
+    ```

+3. Export the service account key file to environment variables:

+    ```bash
+    export GOOGLE_APPLICATION_CREDENTIALS="path/to/your/serviceAccountKey.json"
+    ```

+Note: For this to work, you need to either have your account connected to our project or create a new project and connect your account to it.
+If you are using our project, you can ask for the service account key file and to be added to the project.

 ### Run the app